 Aruba began competing in the Summer Olympic Games in 1988.
 Soccer is popular there also.
 The arts and music are represented in Aruba and have been doubtlessly influenced by the number and frequency of travelers to the island.
 The Aruban economy is largely dependent upon tourism and tourism related activities.

-Many Arubans whose origins began in Africa and others, who have taken these practices upon themselves from their influence, are involved in numerous superstitious and religious traditions.
-Plethoras of superstitious rituals are practiced in many aspects of their lives.
+Many Arubans whose origins began in Africa and others, who have taken these practices upon themselves from their influence, are involved in numerous religious traditions.
+Plethoras of rituals are practiced in many aspects of their lives.
 Some of the rituals are rooted in occult beliefs but others are not clearly linked to a religion.

 Fortune telling and gambling are extremely popular in the daily lives of indigenous Arubans.
 Many rituals govern the 'proper' practice of these vices.